ember-learn/ember-blog/content/the-ember-times-issue-210.md

 ## [🇪🇺 Ember Europe Q1](https://www.youtube.com/playlist?list=PLD-8Z0-VnQIB6dblBSFy4MCXWzggLIlW4)

 The first Ember Europe of 2024 is a fact.
-On the 21st of March a group of Ember enthousiastics gathered remotely to hear the talks of [Alex Matchneer (@matchy)](https://github.com/machty) about[language tooling](https://www.youtube.com/watch?v=6zy4nLHj83g&list=PLD-8Z0-VnQIB6dblBSFy4MCXWzggLIlW4&index=3&pp=iAQB), [Chris Manson](https://github.com/mansona)'s update on [Embroider (and maybe something about Vite 🤫)](https://www.youtube.com/watch?v=SCWpDNE0IaA&list=PLD-8Z0-VnQIB6dblBSFy4MCXWzggLIlW4&index=2&pp=iAQB), and [Isaac Lee (@ijlee2)](https://github.com/ijlee2/) about [CSS modules and internationalization](https://www.youtube.com/watch?v=J64q5SxY8rE&list=PLD-8Z0-VnQIB6dblBSFy4MCXWzggLIlW4&index=1&pp=iAQB).
+On the 21st of March, a group of Ember enthusiasts gathered remotely to hear the talks of [Alex Matchneer (@matchy)](https://github.com/machty) about [language tooling](https://www.youtube.com/watch?v=6zy4nLHj83g&list=PLD-8Z0-VnQIB6dblBSFy4MCXWzggLIlW4&index=3&pp=iAQB), [Chris Manson](https://github.com/mansona)'s update on [Embroider (and maybe something about Vite 🤫)](https://www.youtube.com/watch?v=SCWpDNE0IaA&list=PLD-8Z0-VnQIB6dblBSFy4MCXWzggLIlW4&index=2&pp=iAQB), and [Isaac Lee (@ijlee2)](https://github.com/ijlee2/) about [CSS modules and internationalization](https://www.youtube.com/watch?v=J64q5SxY8rE&list=PLD-8Z0-VnQIB6dblBSFy4MCXWzggLIlW4&index=1&pp=iAQB).
 Join the [Meetup Ember.js Europe group](https://www.meetup.com/ember-europe/) to get updates on the next edition!

 ---

 ## [📦 Webpack Subresource Integrity plugin for Embroider](https://github.com/jelhan/webpack-subresource-integrity-embroider)

 [Jeldrik Hanschke (@jelhan)](https://github.com/jelhan) published the [Webpack Subresource Integrity plugin for Embroider](https://github.com/jelhan/webpack-subresource-integrity-embroider).
 The [ember-cli-sri](https://github.com/jonathanKingston/ember-cli-sri) addon provided Subresource Integrity support for Ember applications.
-With the migrations to Embroider, which uses Webpack as bundler, the ember-cli-sri addon does not work anymore.
+With the migrations to Embroider, which uses Webpack as a bundler, the ember-cli-sri addon does not work anymore.
 [This webpack plugin](https://github.com/jelhan/webpack-subresource-integrity-embroider) will make that possible again.

 ---

 ## [🚚 ember-serviceable-helper](https://github.com/chancancode/ember-serviceable-helper)

 [Godfrey Chan (@chancancode)](https://github.com/chancancode) released an API for writing functions that need access to Ember services.
 This will help your functions to stay plain, even if they need to access some app-wide global state via services.
-Checkout the [documentation](https://github.com/chancancode/ember-serviceable-helper/blob/main/ember-serviceable-helper/README.md) to learn more about this convinient helper.
+Check out the [documentation](https://github.com/chancancode/ember-serviceable-helper/blob/main/ember-serviceable-helper/README.md) to learn more about this convenient helper.

 ---

 ## [🗂️ Generate Glint template registry](https://github.com/bertdeblock/generate-template-registry)

-[Bert De Block (@bertdeblock)](https://github.com/bertdeblock) released a new package to make [template registry](https://typed-ember.gitbook.io/glint/environments/ember/template-registry) for [Glint](https://typed-ember.gitbook.io/glint) easy.
+[Bert De Block (@bertdeblock)](https://github.com/bertdeblock) released a new package to make a [template registry](https://typed-ember.gitbook.io/glint/environments/ember/template-registry) for [Glint](https://typed-ember.gitbook.io/glint) easy.
 You can run the package `npx @bertdeblock/generate-template-registry@latest` and it will give you your registry.
-Be aware that if your app or addon has components, helpers or modifiers with the same name, duplicate template registry entries will be generated, which will need to be fixed manually.
+Be aware that if your app or addon has components, helpers, or modifiers with the same name, duplicate template registry entries will be generated, which will need to be fixed manually.

 ---

 ## [🫚 Gember](https://github.com/bertdeblock/gember)

-[Bert De Block (@bertdeblock)](https://github.com/bertdeblock) release this new package called [gember](https://github.com/bertdeblock/gember).
-This package allows you to generate components, helpers, modifiers and services in v2 addons.
+[Bert De Block (@bertdeblock)](https://github.com/bertdeblock) released this new package called [gember](https://github.com/bertdeblock/gember).
+This package allows you to generate components, helpers, modifiers, and services in v2 addons.
 It only supports `.gjs` and `.gts` files for components.

 If you are wondering about the 🫚 icon, gember is the Dutch word for ginger.